HarryGifford/special-relativity/README.md

   passing it to the babylon loader.
 The second is to subdivide large triangles automatically so that straight surfaces transform correctly.

-- The Galilean relativity isn't correct.
+- The Galilean relativity isn't quite correct.
+In particular, the background isn't transforming the same as the foreground.

 ## Contributions